 German Language Table

-The German Department holds a German speaking only language table each week.
+The German Department holds a German speaking only Language Table each week.
 Students bring their dinner to a designated HUB side room and enjoy the opportunity to use their language skills with fellow students, faculty, and guests.
-5:30pm-7:00pm Please check the Compass for the current location.
+Tuesday's 5:30pm-7:00pm

 Multilingual Writing Center